ms0g/hellfire/README.md

 Each created rule is sent to `hellfire_core` module.The module inserts a new entry into the policy table to compare every packets with user-specified rules.
-When packet's fields matches one of the rules, the packet is dropped.
+When the fields of the packet match one of the rules, the packet is dropped.

 Built with kernel 4.4.0-210-generic on Ubuntu 16.04.7 LTS
 ### Prerequisites